eclipse-platform/eclipse.platform.ui/docs/Eclipse4_RCP_Contexts.md

 Context Variables
 -----------------

-Being able to resolve a value from somewhere in the context hierarchyis very powerful.
+Being able to resolve a value from somewhere in the context hierarchy is very powerful.
 But to change the value, we need to know where in the context hierarchy the value should be set.
 Rather than hard code this location, we can instead declare a _context variable_: we declare the variable at the appropriate context, and instead _modify_, rather than _set_, the context value: the context then looks up the chain to find the variable declaration and sets the value there.
 This separates defining _where_ a context value should be placed from the code that actually _sets_ it.